Last Updated on November 20, 2024 by Kittredge Cherry

 Murray understood the value of art with words such as, “Great art is not a matter of presenting one side or another, but presenting a picture so full of the contradictions, tragedies, [and] insights of the period that the impact is at once disturbing and satisfying.”
 This quote is the epigraph at the beginning of the book “The Passion of Christ: A Gay Vision” by Kittredge Cherry with art by Doug Blanchard.

-The image of Pauli Murray at the top of this post was created in 2022 by Kelly Latimore.
-He pictures Murray the priest in the act of celebrating communion, with broken bread in hand and a chalice of wine.
+Murray is pictured as a priest in the act of celebrating communion, with broken bread in hand and a chalice of wine, in a 2022 icon by by Kelly Latimore.
 Murray’s purple robe suggests the blending of male and female genders.
 Latimore is known for painting innovative icons of unlikely contemporary saints such as Stonewall saint and trans activist Marsha P. Johnson and the migrant family in his best-known work “Refugees: La Sagrada Familia.”
 He began painting icons in 2011 while he was a member of the Common Friars, an emerging Episcopal monastic community in Athens, Ohio.

 Pauli Murray by Laurel Green